cristinaguimaraes/new-relic/README.md

   8. To check the browser support for the latest 2 versions of major browsers I installed  'browserslist' and added the "last 2 xxxx version" for the four browsers of the list.

-  9. To format the on code I used 'prettier'.
-The file to define the rules of code formatting is .prettierrc
+  9. .prettierrc is the file to define the rules of code formatting from the 'prettier' package.

-  10. To format the code on pre-commit, I used 'pretty-quick'  and 'husky'.
-Configuration on .huskyrc file
+  10. .huskyrc is the file to configure the pre-commit hook.
+Also code formatting using 'husky' package.